Do you get cravings you can't ignore? Just recently I made the mistake of looking at desserts on Pinterest - late at night.

 This drive was super important in the environment where we had little food.
 Although it’s still important, in today's world, with Starbucks on every corner and such easy access to food, we're in trouble!
 How in the heck do we turn off those urges?

-Well, you really can't turn habits off once they're cemented in your brain with a trigger, according to Charless Duhigg who wrote, "The Power of Habit."
+You can't turn habits off once they're cemented in your brain with a trigger, according to Charles Duhigg, who wrote "The Power of Habit."
 You can become more aware of them - that's being MINDFUL of what those triggers are for you.

-Here's what I've personally found helpful when those urges strike and it's been shown to be helpful by the science.
+Here's what I've found helpful when those urges strike, and it's been shown to be helpful by science.

 - Eat filling meals that are high in nutrient density.
 Follow Dr. Fuhrman's advice, eat a salad every day and eat foods high in fiber - you guessed it, fruits and veggies!

 - Plan snacks and have them on hand.
-A quickie that I sometimes like is a couple of dates with a few walnuts.
-Having ice cream made with banana in the freezer is a good one, or even healthy cookies, or yummy hummus with carrots or apples.
+A quickie that's delicious and sweet is a couple of dates with a few walnuts.
+However, keep in mind that dates are high in calories.
+Keep ice cream made with bananas in the freezer is a good one, or even healthy cookies or yummy hummus with carrots or apples.

-- Choose a “do not cross” line of items you will not eat such as candy or French fries (well, maybe your homemade baked version is OK).
-Remember the times you struggled thinking, “I really want this, but I know I shouldn’t.”
-This creates less mental struggle and your devil is sure to win if you’re low on willpower.
+- Choose a “do not cross” line of items you will not eat, such as candy or French fries (well, maybe your homemade baked version is OK).
+Remember when you struggled to think, “I really want this, but I know I shouldn’t.”
+This creates less mental struggle, and your devil will surely win if you’re low on willpower.

 - Be mindful.
 Learn what your triggers are so you can plan for them.
-If you have to, drive a different way avoid your triggers, hide Facebook posts with tempting food or change the TV channel.
+If you must, drive a different way to avoid your triggers, hide Facebook posts with tempting food, or change the TV channel.
 The extra time you spend will be well worth it.

-I'd love to hear what you do when a snack attack hits and hope some of these tips help you resist temptation when triggers come your way.
+I'd love to hear what you do when a snack attack hits, and I hope some of these tips help you resist temptation when triggers come your way.

 Carrot Chocolate Chip Cookie Recipe.
-Click to view Recipe
+Click to view the Recipe.

 Want more of Plant-Based Cooking?